pwa-builder/pwabuilder-blog/src/docs/ios/ios-faq/ios-faq.md

 Then, make changes to the code to make use of that ability.

-## Are Push Notifications supported?

-Not yet.
-We have plans to enable that in a future release if enough developers want this.
-If this issue is important to you, please [👍 this issue](https://github.com/pwa-builder/pwabuilder-ios/issues/6).

 ## How is this different from the old PWABuilder iOS platform?

 Some time ago, PWABuilder had an iOS platform based on the now-deprecated UIWebView.
 The template lacked a number of PWA integrations, and because it used deprecated technology, couldn't take advantage of new WebKit capabilities, such as service worker support via [App-Bound Domains](https://webkit.org/blog/10882/app-bound-domains/).

-This new template is a fresh take on a PWA iOS app using modern iOS technologies and integrating more PWA features where possible.
+This new template is a fresh take on a PWA iOS app using modern iOS technologies.

 ## How is this different than Apache Cordova?